yuvrajnayak/homebrew-daily-commit/README.md

 # Daily Commit

-This is a small bash shell script I wrote to automatically commit some text to a file every day (for Macs).
+This is a small bash script I wrote to automatically commit some text to a file every day (for Macs).

 ## Install